 Turning to the text of the LEIN statute (which is properly known as the CJIS Policy Council Act), there is no statutory language therein which both specifically describes and specifically exempts from disclosure the records or information in or through LEIN.
 The only language utilized by the trial court was MCL 28.214(5).
-This fails.
 That statute merely directs that "[a] person shall not disclose information governed under this act [the CJIS Policy Council Act] in a manner that is not authorized by law or rule."
-By its plain language, if a Michigan law authorizes disclosure, disclosure of LEIN information is authorized.
+In other words, it precludes police officers from having private "understandings" with private investigators to run license plates and criminal backgrounds.
+14 Notwithstanding, by the plain language of MCL